ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/Full Implementation/README.txt

           (-) without sieving
           (-) over the lambda pairs (1,1), (2,1), (3,1), (4,1), (5,1)
           (-) from lower_m1 = 512 to upper_m1 = 639
-    We will split this up into 10 computations, given by the following parameters (-) the lambda pair (1,1) and lower_m1 = 512 to upper_m1 = 575
+    We will split the search into 10 computations, given by the following parameters (-) the lambda pair (1,1) and lower_m1 = 512 to upper_m1 = 575
           (-) the lambda pair (1,1) and lower_m1 = 576 to upper_m1 = 639
           (-) the lambda pair (2,1) and lower_m1 = 512 to upper_m1 = 575